COSC-499-W2025/capstone-project-team-2/README.md

 ---

-**Design Principles**

-- **Loose coupling** – Components interact through well-defined interfaces
-- **Scalability through modularity** – Each module can be developed and tested independently
-- **Reusability and maintainability** – Code organization supports easy updates and debugging

----

 ## DFD Level 1

 The Level 1 **Data Flow Diagram (DFD)** depicts the main system components and the flow of data between **external entities**, **core processes**, and **internal data stores**.